 I ordered a cheeseburger, and while I wasn’t expecting much, I was pleasantly surprised by one of the best hamburgers I’ve had in a very long time.
 The fries.. not so much.

 On my second night, Buckhorn was the only restaurant open.
 It’s an upscale dive with a much longer bar and less war-torn than the tavern.

 Eye candy was everywhere.
-Tacked on the walls were signed dollar bills from past patrons, “Youper” t-shirts (translation: the nickname native Upper Peninsula folks call themselves), and a myriad of signs with humorous wise-cracks, giving me plenty to look at.
-Baseball played on a large LCD.
+Tacked on the walls were signed dollar bills from past patrons, “Youper” t-shirts (translation: the nickname native Upper Peninsula folks call themselves), and a myriad of signs with humorous wisecracks, giving me plenty to look at.
+Baseball played on a large screen TV.

 I ordered a grilled cheese and onion rings.
-The sandwich was spot on but I really loved the onion rings.
+The sandwich was spot on, but I loved the onion rings.
 Crispy, flavorful, and not oily.
 Yum.